dougives/wisp/README.md

 I suggest that the device be configured to automatically connect to a VPN that you host, to avoid any routing/NAT issues.
 Setting up [OpenVPN](https://openvpn.net/) on a cloud host is the easiest way to achieve this.
 Be sure to use OpenVPN's `client-to-client` server configuration directive, or have forwarding configured otherwise.

 You will require some other method besides wifi for connecting the device to the internet, obviously.
 Cellular access is the simplest candidate.
-Unless you desire to pull packet captures of the device remotely, very little bandwidth (<100Kib/s) is required.
+Unless you desire to pull packet captures from the device remotely, very little bandwidth (<100Kib/s) is required.
 You can get away with using a cheap "unlimited" data plan that restricts your speed after some amount of data is used.

 I have had MTU issues when running OpenVPN over cellular.
 The easiest remedy is to set your MTU to 1200 with `ip link set dev tunX mtu 1200`, where tunX is your tun device.
 You may have to use a different MTU depending on your network.